kjprajapati18/FileSort/README.md

 NOTES
 File is allowed to have empty tokens.
-If the program detects that Strings are being sorted, then these empty tokens will show up first as new lines.
+If the program detects that Strings are being sorted, then these empty tokens will show up as new lines.
 If the program detects that integers are being sorted, then these empty tokens are converted to 0.
+If the file is composed of entirely empty tokens, it will treat them as strings.